Non-volatile random-access memory: Floating-gate MOSFET

 A huge advance in NVRAM technology was the introduction of the floating-gate MOSFET transistor, which led to the introduction of erasable programmable read-only memory, or EPROM.
-EPROM consists of a grid of transistors whose gate terminal (the "switch") is protected by a high-quality insulator.
-By "pushing" electrons onto the base with the application of higher-than-normal voltage, the electrons become trapped on the far side of the insulator, thereby permanently switching the transistor "on" ("1").
-EPROM can be re-set to the "base state" (all "1"s or "0"s, depending on the design) by applying ultraviolet light (UV).
+EPROM consists of a grid of transistors whose gate terminal (the switch) is protected by a high-quality insulator.
+By pushing electrons onto the base with the application of higher-than-normal voltage, the electrons become trapped on the far side of the insulator, thereby permanently switching the transistor on (1).
+EPROM can be reset to the base state (all 1s or 0s, depending on the design) by applying ultraviolet light (UV).
 The UV photons have enough energy to push the electrons through the insulator and return the base to a ground state.
 At that point the EPROM can be re-written from scratch.

 An improvement on EPROM, EEPROM, soon followed.
-The extra "E" stands for electrically, referring to the ability to reset EEPROM using electricity instead of UV, making the devices much easier to use in practice.
+The extra E stands for electrically, referring to the ability to reset EEPROM using electricity instead of UV, making the devices much easier to use in practice.
 The bits are re-set with the application of even higher power through the other terminals of the transistor (source and drain).
-This high power pulse, in effect, sucks the electrons through the insulator, returning it to the ground state.
+This high-power pulse, in effect, sucks the electrons through the insulator, returning it to the ground state.
 This process has the disadvantage of mechanically degrading the chip, however, so memory systems based on floating-gate transistors in general have short write-lifetimes, on the order of 105 writes to any particular bit.

 One approach to overcoming the rewrite count limitation is to have a standard SRAM where each bit is backed up by an EEPROM bit.
 In normal operation the chip functions as a fast SRAM and in case of power failure the content is quickly transferred to the EEPROM part, from where it gets loaded back at the next power up.
 Such chips were called NOVRAMs by their manufacturers.

-The basis of flash memory is identical to EEPROM, and differs largely in internal layout.
+The basis of flash memory is identical to EEPROM and differs largely in internal layout.
 Flash allows its memory to be written only in blocks, which greatly simplifies the internal wiring and allows for higher densities.
-Memory storage density is the main determinant of cost in most computer memory systems, and due to this flash has evolved into one of the lowest cost solid-state memory devices available.
+Memory storage density is the main determinant of cost in most computer memory systems, and due to this flash has evolved into one of the lowest-cost solid-state memory devices available.
 Starting around 2000, demand for ever-greater quantities of flash have driven manufacturers to use only the latest fabrication systems in order to increase density as much as possible.
-Although fabrication limits are starting to come into play, new "multi-bit" techniques appear to be able to double or quadruple the density even at existing linewidths.
+Although fabrication limits are starting to come into play, new "multi-bit" techniques appear to be able to double or quadruple the density even at existing line widths.